garbados/numbers-station/readme.md

 An HTTP server for generating a pseudorandom series of numbers.
 Useful for running a [numbers station](https://en.wikipedia.org/wiki/Numbers_station).

 The server broadcasts a single stream of numbers.
 Clients requesting the current number at the same time will receive the same number.
 For example, you could use a numbers station like this in identity challenges by requiring an untrusted individual to demonstrate they are following the same feed.
-By using a low modulo value, you can generate streams of numbers with a convenient upper bound.

 Unlike shortwave numbers stations, an HTTP server can be hidden from the pubnet and secured behind a firewall, and does not have to compete for a slice of the radio spectrum.